pfaffmann/react-geogebra/README.md

 ### Multiple Geogebra App Objects

-Multiple *applet object*s can be stored in variables as shown below:
+Multiple _applet objects_ can be stored in variables as shown below:

 ```jsx
 <Geogebra id="app1" />